Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lane Thomas will lead the Washington Nationals into a matchup with J.D.
-Martinez and the Los Angeles Dodgers on Tuesday at 10:10 PM ET, in the second game of a three-game series at Dodger Stadium.
+Freddie Freeman and the Los Angeles Dodgers take the field against Lane Thomas and the Washington Nationals on Wednesday at 4:10 PM ET, in the final of a three-game series at Dodger Stadium.

-The Nationals are listed as +240 moneyline underdogs in this matchup with the favored Dodgers (-300).
-Los Angeles (-2.5) is the favorite on the run line.
-The over/under for the contest has been set at 9 runs.
+Bookmakers list the Dodgers as -250 moneyline favorites, while giving the underdog Nationals +200 moneyline odds to win.
+The total is 9.5 runs for this matchup (with -115 odds on the over and -105 odds on the under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.